 What Is the Mutual Fund Turnover Ratio?

-Mutual funds and exchange-traded funds (ETFs) are baskets of investments.
+Mutual funds and ETFs are baskets of investments.
 They can include individual stocks, bonds, short-term cash instruments or other securities.
-A fund manager chooses what the mutual fund or ETF will hold and purchases those securities.
-Rather than buying individual stakes in all of these investments, a mutual fund allows you to own a little bit of everything in one convenient package.
+A fund manager chooses what the mutual fund or ETF will hold, and then purchases those securities.
+As opposed to having to buy individual stakes in all of these investments, a mutual fund allows you to own a little bit of everything in one convenient package.

 But that doesn’t mean the underlying investments a fund owns remain the same.
-The fund’s manager can decide when to sell off underlying investments and add new ones to the fund.
-The rate at which this buying and selling occur is known as the mutual fund turnover ratio.
+The fund’s manager can decide when to sell off underlying investments and buy new ones.
+The rate at which this buying and selling occurs is known as the mutual fund turnover ratio.

 The mutual fund turnover ratio is expressed as the rate of change over the course of a year.
-So, for example, if a fund has a turnover ratio of 50%, that means half of its investments were sold in the previous 12 months.
+For example, if a fund has a turnover ratio of 50%, half of its investments were sold in the previous 12 months.

 How Mutual Fund Turnover Is Calculated

-Like other investing ratios, a mutual fund’s turnover rate can be calculated using a specific formula where you’ll need a couple very specific pieces of information.
-To calculate the turnover ratio for a fund you need to know:
+Like other investing ratios, a mutual fund’s turnover rate can be calculated using a specific formula.
+You’ll just need a few very specific pieces of information.
+To calculate the turnover ratio for a fund, you need to know:

 It’s important to note that the Securities and Exchange Commission requires funds to calculate the turnover ratio using the smaller of those two numbers.
 So if you’re estimating the turnover ratio yourself, choose the smaller figure for your calculations to ensure accuracy.

 Next, divide the number you’ve chosen by the fund’s assets, based on the average value for the 12-month period.
-You would then multiply the resulting figure by 100 to get the turnover ratio percentage.
+Then multiply the resulting figure by 100 to get the turnover ratio percentage.

 So say you have a fund that bought and sold $10 million in assets over the previous year.
 The fund’s average assets were $40 million.
 If you divide $10 million by $40 million, you’d get 0.25, which means a 25% turnover ratio.